ADHD Drugs Linked To Psychosis In New Study

 “The findings are concerning because the use of amphetamines in adolescents and young adults has more than tripled in recent years.
 More and more patients are being treated with these medications.
 There is not a lot of research comparing the safety profiles of amphetamines and methylphenidate, despite increasing use of these medications.”

 The study went on to say that more than 220,000 ADHD patients have begun taking prescription medication for the condition between the years of 2004 and 2015.
 These patients were between the ages of 13 and 25-years-old.
-In addition, for every 486 ADHD patients that were prescribed a amphetamine for the condition, one developed psychosis.
+In addition, for every 486 ADHD patients that were prescribed an amphetamine for the condition, one developed psychosis.
 As for methylphenidate, one of every 1,046 patients developed psychosis.
 These patients then required treatment for the side effects with more drugs, specifically antipsychotic medication.

 While the concerns brought about by this study are certainly valid, this doesn’t necessarily mean that everyone already taking these medications needs to suddenly go off them.
 Some people may have already been taking an amphetamine or methylphenidate for decades to cope with their ADHD.
-If this is the case, the chances of developing psychosis later in life is slim.
+If this is the case, the chances of developing psychosis later in life are slim.

 Dr. Moran emphasized that “people who have been on a drug like Adderall for a long time, who are taking the drug as prescribed and are tolerating it well, are not likely to experience this problem (psychosis).”